This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We did it.
 A priceless family pic at the end of the walk is compulsory

-6. Cycle the base
+6. Cycle the Base of Uluru

 We had a tag-along for Kalyra who enjoyed the relaxation of letting daddy do most of the peddling, and little Savannah took in the sights in a baby seat on the back of Caz’s bike.

-7. Free Ranger Guided Mala Walk.
+7. Take a Free Ranger Guided Mala Walk

-You can even participate in this walk and then head off and complete the entire base walk by yourself.
+You can even participate in this Uluru walk and then head off and complete the entire base walk by yourself.

 Looking for someone else to carry your load whilst you sit back and marvel at the landscape, then one of the unique ways to take in Uluru is on the back of a trusty camel.

 Our kids, and us big kids, absolutely loved this experience.
-We’ve ridden camels at sunset before on Cable Beach in Broome, but I think this was better!

 Little Savannah rode up front like a boss and I shared a camel with Kalyra.
 Our camel was a bit of a cranky bum to start with but soon fell into line, as they do.

-At the end of our one hour ride again we had amazing views all the way over to Kata Tjuta, and a nice touch was the beer, wine and nibbles back at the camel farm.
+At the end of our one-hour ride again we had amazing views all the way over to Kata Tjuta, and a nice touch was the beer, wine, and nibbles back at the camel farm.

-9. Sunset drinks with AAT Kings
+9. Enjoy Sunset Drinks with AAT Kings

 A fitting farewell to our time at Uluru was sipping on a few glasses of champagne with the folks from AAT Kings.